amirraufi/deri8its_assign/Task 1/README.md

 I have generated a fair mark‑price for every option by taking the best of two worlds and letting the data tell us how much weight to give each one:

 Micro‑price (market signal)
-A size‑weighted mid‑price that leans toward the heavier side of the order book — the quickest read of where traders really want to deal.
+A size‑weighted mid‑price that leans toward the heavier side of the order book reduces noise and an indication of where traders really want to deal.
 Theoretical price (model signal)
 A no‑arbitrage Black‑Scholes value using an implied‑volatility surface we fit to the liquid quotes (tight spreads, decent size).
 The surface is quadratic in ln(K/S); simple, smooth and robust.